johndimm/headliners-and-sidemen/README.md

 - by exploring the **area around your album**

 The *area around your album* is defined in a specific and objective way.
 For each artist who played on your album, find the last album they recorded before and the first album they recorded after recording your album.

-The interface lets you navigate the **colaboration graph** of albums related by the personnel they have in common.
+The interface lets you navigate the **colaboration graph** of albums.

 ## Collaboration Graphs